bunnnnnnn/bunnnnnnn.github.io/_portfolio/jj-numerical.md

 **Sample type**: Documentation/Support

-This sample explains troubleshooting procedures for an issue with incorrect numerical values in the OneTouch web and mobile apps.The audience was OneTouch Customer Care.
+This sample explains troubleshooting procedures for an issue with incorrect numerical values in the OneTouch web and mobile apps.
+The audience was OneTouch Customer Care.

 <a href="https://raw.githubusercontent.com/bunnnnnnn/bunnnnnnn.github.io/main/_portfolio/jj-numerical.pdf" download>Download the PDF</a>